Top-down of Mongolian Beef Stir-Fry in a square white bowl with chop sticks on a wooden surface with a bamboo placemat (with logo overlay)

 Large skillet on a gas stovetop with browned beef strips, chopped broccoli and bell peppers, and Mongolian sauce

-Once everything is cooked, put the rice in your serving bowl and top with the beef and vegetable mixture.
+Once everything is cooked, put the rice in your serving bowl and top with the marinated beef slices and vegetable mixture.
 Then sprinkle a few sesame seeds to garnish your Mongolian Beef Stir-Fry and serve warm.

 Top-down of Mongolian Beef Stir-Fry in a square white bowl with chop sticks on a wooden surface with a bamboo placemat (vertical)